Mississippi Nursing Programs and Degrees Guide

 Student Review: “MGCCC provides a top of the line Nursing program for those who want to work in the local area hospitals as a Registered Nurse.
-The program is not as challenging as people state it is, but is demanding in terms of your time and effort/devotion to the class.
-Students in the program are allowed to the hospitals on Clinicals which gives them a way to tour departments of the hospital and see what each department provides, along with a way to ask any questions you might have to those who work in said departments.
-The program made well and sure students would be able to be successful in their future endeavors as a RN, and left no students behind.
+The program is not as challenging as people state it is but is demanding in terms of your time and effort/devotion to the class.
+Students in the program are allowed to the hospitals on clinicals which give them a way to tour departments of the hospital and see what each department provides, along with a way to ask any questions you might have to those who work in said departments.
+The program made well and sure students would be able to be successful in their future endeavors as an RN and left no students behind.
 I personally would recommend this class to anyone in the area wanting to be a nurse.” – Student at Mississippi Gulf Coast Community College

 University of Southern Mississippi